 - Enrollment in Electives typically begins in Spring quarter of the first year.

 - The above requirement gives a total of 32 (that is, 19+12+1) credits so that the student will need to take 17 further credits.
 Some of these 17 credits are the STAT 600 credits mentioned above.
 Obvious possible electives are listed below.
+400 level electives will need to be approved.

 - International students will typically take classes for 4 quarters, with J1 and F1 visa requirements requiring a minimum of 10 credits per quarters, and in the Winter of their second year (the graduating quarter) will typically register for 9 credits.